hammal/quadrature-leapfrog-simulations/README.md

 As this plot was generated with proprietary software, we cannot share the source code.

 ### Fig. 15 and Fig. 16: Opamp Implementation
+The opamp simulations can be found in the python script [./opamp.py](./opamp.py).
-The opamp implementation uses ngspice for circuit-level simulations.
+The script uses ngspice for circuit-level simulations.
 In addition, the [cbadc] toolbox is leveraged to generate spice netlist from the high-level models as used in the prior simulations.
-To execute these simulation type
+To execute type
 ```zsh
 python opamp.py simulate setup local
 ./bash_scripts/local_simulation.sh